 HENRY W. TISDALE

 The regiment trained at Camp Stanton in Lynnfield, Massachusetts.
-On September 14, 1862 Henry was wounded in the thigh at the Battle of South Mountain in Maryland.
+On September 14, 1862 Henry was wounded in the thigh at Fox's Gap during the Battle of South Mountain in Maryland.
 Henry recovered and rejoined his regiment on February 4, 1863, when it traveled to Kentucky and East Tennessee.
 During 1863 Henry participated in the Vicksburg and Jackson, Mississippi campaigns.
-On July 13th, while at Jackson, Henry was giving instructions to a sergeant of the 7TH Rhode Island, when a minie ball passed through the sergeant and killed him.
+On July 13th, while near Jackson, Henry was giving instructions to a sergeant of the 7TH Rhode Island, when a minie ball passed through the sergeant and killed him.
 It then struck Henry's rifle sparing his life.
 Later in 1863 the regiment returned to Kentucky and East Tennesse and fought at Campbell's Station.
 During 1864, the regiment took part in Grant's Overland Campaign in Virginia.
-On May 24th Henry was captured following the North Anna River crossing.
-He was held at several Rebel prisons, including Libby Prison in Richmond, Andersonville Prison in Georgia (from June 7th through October 5th), Camp Davidson in Savannah, CA, Camp Millen in Georgia, and the Florence Stockade in South Carolina.
-While at Andersonville Henry was the sergeant of the 3rd mess of Detachment # 76 and was responsible for 90 fellow prisoners.
+On May 24th Henry was captured following the Battle of North Anna River.
+He was held at several Rebel prisons, including Libby Prison in Richmond, Andersonville Prison in Georgia (from June 7th through October 5th), Camp Millen in Georgia, Camp Davidson in Savanah, Georgia, and the Florence Stockade in South Carolina.
+While at Andersonville Henry served as the sergeant of the 3rd mess of Detachment # 76 and was responsible for 90 fellow prisoners.
 His duties included obtaining rations, roll call, and taking the sick to the hospital.
 While a prisoner of war Henry was recommended for the Medal of Honor by Col. Carruth and Gen. Parke.
 However, there is not any record of a disposition in the matter.
 Henry was exchanged on March 3,1865 and discharged on June 13th after three years of war.
 Corporal Benjamin F. Pratt, 3rd, of Company H, a messmate took ill during captivity and died in 1866 after returning to South Weymouth, MA.

 On June 3, 1868 Henry married Abbie Frances Cheney and they had seven children and were living at 23 Glenwood Avenue, Boston.
 Circa 1880 the family moved to 124 Eustis Street in Roxbury, MA and later moved to 92 Winthrop Street, Boston.
 Henry opened a grocery store and market located at 1800 and 2219 Washington Street.
 Henry was a deeply religious man and never spoke of his Civil War exploits.
 Henry died on May 31, 1922 at age eighty-five and was buried in Highland Cemetery in Norwood, MA.